Watch: Home security video shows moment 3-year-old boy abducted - NewsBreak

 The woman can be seen pleading with the suspect, 30-year-old Joshua Yago, as she clings to her son.

 At one point, Yago can be seen grabbing her left arm and the back of her neck as he pushed her face toward the ground.
-Daniels said he could hear the boy calling the man “Da Da”.LIVE: Closing arguments begin in Kyle Rittenhouse murder trial
+Daniels said he could hear the boy calling the man “Da Da”.Stony Point man charged with human trafficking, statutory rape of a minor

 “He’s the one that kept yelling, ‘Give me my son back,'” Daniels said.
 “She was just trying to get him to leave.”